ballerina-platform/ballerina-dev-website/learn/user-guide/security/http-client-authentication.md

 The `http:OAuth2PasswordGrantConfig` configurations include:

-* `tokenUrl` - Token URL for the authorization endpoint
+* `tokenUrl` - Token URL of the token endpoint
-* `username` - Username for the password grant authentication
+* `username` - Username for the password grant type
-* `password` - Password for the password grant authentication
+* `password` - Password for the password grant type
-* `clientId` - Client ID for the password grant authentication
+* `clientId` - Client ID for the client authentication
-* `clientSecret` - Client secret for the password grant authentication
+* `clientSecret` - Client secret for the client authentication
 * `scopes` - Scope(s) of the access request
 * `refreshConfig` - Configurations for refreshing the access token
     * `refreshUrl` - Refresh token URL for the refresh token server